-Inventory management failure is no theoretical problem.
-In fact, it’s still with us in 2018.
+Inventory management problems are no theoretical issue.
+In fact, it’s still with us in 2022.
 Let me share an example:

 Earlier this year, I was shopping for spinach at one of the larger supermarkets in my neighborhood in Toronto.
-The only options were salad greens… But like Popeye, I prefer spinach!
+The only options were salad greens… however, like Popeye, I prefer spinach!

-I ended up tracking down a store employee who explained the day’s produce shipment had been delayed 9 hours.
-He went to the storeroom and handed me a fresh box.
-The store managed to recover from their inventory problem.
+I ended up tracking down a store employee who explained the day’s produce shipment had been delayed 9 hours, so he went to the storeroom and handed me a fresh box.
+Hence, the store managed to recover from its inventory problem.

 Ecommerce customers have other options one click away (Amazon Prime!).
 That means you have less room to maneuver and recover if run out of inventory.

 Run out of stock once and your loyal customers may forgive you and come back later.
 Do it too many times and you’ll have to rebuild that customer base.
 If your reputation for inventory problems spreads, your business may be doomed.